Trending colors & technical trade-offs: A guide for lash business owners

 For most of the time, the original synthetic lash fibers come in black.
 This is where we start.

-The fiber must first go through a rigorous decoloring or bleaching procedure, then be dyed the desired color to guarantee that a shade belonging to our matte brown lashes collection or other matte-colored lash collections looks vibrant and true to tone.
+The original black fiber must first go through a color peeling procedure, then be dyed the desired color to guarantee that a shade belonging to our matte brown lashes collection or other matte-colored lash collections looks vibrant and true to tone.

-In this stage of decolorization, the PBT’s chemical structure is “opened.”
+In this stage of color peeling, the PBT’s chemical structure is “opened.”
 Imagine it as making tiny passageways for the dye to reach the center of the strand.
-This alters the material’s physical state while producing the rich, steady color payoff you adore.
+This alters the material’s physical state while producing the rich, steady matte color payoff you adore.
 The fiber loses its natural resin-sealed smoothness and becomes generally more fragile when the original pigment is removed.

 Here’s the motto.
 Think of it as bleaching your hair to dye it after.
 It’s just like hair bleaching weakens hair structure, and fiber bleaching reduces molecular stability in the lash fiber.